 We love singing "Hello, Reindeer" throughout the four or five weeks leading up to Christmas.
 When introducing a new song, use the flashcards to teach children the words and practice the gestures together.
 Don't worry if they don't sing it the first time, they will pick it up soon.

 For learners four years old and younger, you'll want to use the same hello song each week to reassure them at the start of class.
 For older students, try changing up the song a bit.
 Use "Hello, Reindeer" for a couple of weeks, then split the class in two and have one half of the class sing the first part, while the other half of the class responds.
 Or use the sing along version.

-If your class already knows "B-I-N-G-O," it will be a breeze to teach them "S-A-N-T-A." Print the picture cards from the Super Simple Songs - Christmas CD to review the letters, or simply write them on the board, and start.
+If your class already knows "B-I-N-G-O," it will be a breeze to teach them "S-A-N-T-A." Print the S, A, N, T, A flashcards from the Super Simple Learning Resource Center to review the letters, or simply write them on the board, and start.
 Instead of clapping, pat your tummy.
 You can also pat your legs, jump or do other gestures.

 Make a Circle

 Make a circle with everyone in the class.
 Make a big circle!
 Make a small circle.
 Go up!
 Go down.
 Walk around in a circle.
 Next, sing "Make A Circle" from Super Simple Songs One.
 The students will love it and at the end of the song everyone will be seated in a circle, ready for the next activity.